Atlas975/Notes/Cybersecurity/Network_security.md

 - This improves anonymity over the internet using [[Transmission_control_protocol|TCP]] over TLS.
 This often makes use of the onion routing protocol where only the next router knows the key of the previous router

 ![[Pasted image 20240427154217.png|300|300]]

+- This method is vulnerable to multiple attacks such as DNS leaks and traffic analysis
+- Traffic from the exit node to the target is also not encrypted, leading to potential risk